T1taniumF0rge-Industries-Inc/Software/DEVELOPER.md

 This file is only important and applicable to the collaborators and developers of the `Software` repository.
 If you are a standard user, this information does not apply and will not serve you anything

+## Important

+.COMING_SOON → *"Use this section to tell developers about important information about this repository"*

 ## Git LFS Smudge Errors:

-While cloning this repository, you may encounter this error:
+While cloning this repository, you may encounter a similar error as the following:
 ```
-$ git clone https://github.com/gamersoft24/software.git /d/gitgmsoft
+$ git clone https://github.com/GamerSoft24/Software.git /c/GitHub
-Cloning into 'D:/gitgmsoft'...
+Cloning into 'C:\GitHub'...
 remote: Enumerating objects: 10371, done.
 remote: Counting objects: 100% (541/541), done.
 remote: Compressing objects: 100% (225/225), done.